 Box Jumps: 2 sets of 10 reps

 Doing a box jump is not complicated.
 Hop onto an appropriately sized box, whatever that is for you, hop back down, then spring back up.
 Repeating this motion in a series of reps will help your balance and coordination as well as building leg muscle.

 As mentioned above, healthy eating and a strategic workout plan can help you gain muscle in your skinny arms and legs.
-However, why not build this muscle faster and more effectively by trying out a muscle gain supplement?
-There can be many reasons you may see delayed results from working out, one of which being low testosterone levels.
-But, this doesn’t have to slow you down.
-Learn more about Dynamism Labs testosterone boosting supplements for men.
+However, why not build this muscle faster and more effectively by trying our a muscle gain supplement.